 - Trustable ID via issuer-verified Digital Address

 - Users and issuers rewarded on each verification

 - Includes all strata of users across platforms

 The DID Alliance (DIDA) will provide a framework to facilitate and simplify digital identity creation, management, and access.
 It will use blockchain for data connectivity, security, and privacy.

 In this model, data is not collected or duplicated, but rather is associated with a Digital Address that is issued by an authorized entity and managed by Digital Address Providers (DAP).

 Each entity in the ecosystem retains users’ records and associates the data with the users’ Digital Address or identity.
 When validation is required (e.g., new sign-ups, service logins, payments, IoT), the requesting party is presented only with the relevant data and with user consent.

 A standardized API will allow issuers anywhere in the world to create a unique Digital Address for users, if they do not have one, or publish the data connectivity to a Digital Address that has already been created for the user regardless of their Digital Address provider.

-The Global Association for Digital Identity (GADI) will ensure that service providers can trust the identity of a user no matter what Digital Address provider they use.
+The Global Architecture for Digital Identity (GADI) will ensure that service providers can trust the identity of a user no matter what Digital Address provider they use.
 This will bring unprecedented accountability and trust to digital identities without compromising user privacy.